William Morris Wallpaper and Fabric Designs

 William Morris

-When Morris started designing wallpapers, in the early 1860’s, most wallpapers at that period were generally formal in design, in a repeating pattern.
+William Morris started designing wallpapers in the early 1860’s.
+Most wallpapers in that period were generally formal in design, in a repeating pattern.

 Morris introduced naturalistic patterns to wallpaper and fabric.
 Some of his designs were inspired – or copied – from historic designs he found in the Victoria and Albert Museum.
 But mostly, Morris designed from nature, using as a basis the plants and flowers found in his own gardens or in the woods and fields close to his homes.

-Pink & Rose – designed by Morris in 1891.
-Available from Historic Style.
+Left: Pink & Rose – designed by Morris in 1891.
+Available from www.CharlesRupertDesigns.com

-An American paper typical of the 1890’s – A contrast to Morris’ flatter designs
+Right: An American wallpaper typical of the 1890’s – a contrast to Morris’ flatter designs

 Red House, Bexleyheath, near London, England.
 Built 1859 for William Morris, designed by Philip Webb, architect 1831-1915